JonGerhardson/311iiiiiiiiiiiiiiiiiiiiiiiiiIIIIIIIIIIIIIIIIIIIII111111111111IIIIIIIIIIIIII111111/README.md

 This was specifically created to be able to automatically download Massachusetts municipal codes, after I learned there was no convenient way to search across all city and town bylaws.
 There are paid services available, but these are not exhaustive databases.
 I used a list of links from mass.gov available [here](https://www.mass.gov/info-details/massachusetts-city-and-town-ordinances-and-by-laws).

+The file named urls.csv in this repository contains those links as a reference.

 Some of this readme was AI generated so it might read a little weird as I fill in some of the details in my less affable voice.
 Got it!
 Okay!
 Now here's what the Web Scraper for Municipal Codes and Documents does!
 ## Features